MVKarthikReddy/Rent_A_Property/README.md

 # Rent_A_Property
-# Real Estate Website README

-This README provides an overview of setting up and running a real estate website developed using React, Vite, and API integration.
+An overview of setting up and running a real estate website developed using React, Vite, and API integration.

 ## Table of Contents